gbLw1/react-practice/README.md

 - [ ] HTTP State management with [React Query](https://tanstack.com/query/latest)
 - [ ] Social login authentication

-## Learning process
+## Notes

-Here are some notes about the features implemented in this project
+Here are some notes during the development of this project.

+Some details about the features implemented in this project and how they work.

+---

 ### Private Route